High-speed rail in Indonesia: China's proposal

-Short cancellation
+Short cancellation and resumption

 President Joko Widodo was expected to announce the winning bid of Indonesia's first high-speed rail project in early September 2015.
-However, on 3 September 2015 the Indonesian government announced that it had cancelled the high-speed rail project, and was now favoring the slower and cheaper rail alternative.
-It was said that the government turned to semi-high-speed rail.
+However, on 3 September 2015, the Indonesian government announced that it had cancelled the high-speed rail project, and was now favouring the slower and cheaper rail alternative.

-President Joko Widodo preferred a "business-to-business" (as opposed to "government-to-government") approach.
-This might signify government unwillingness to partially fund or financially guarantee this costly project.

-Bid winner

-In mid-September 2015, China said it would fully meet the Indonesian government's demands and offered a new proposal that did not require Indonesia to assume any fiscal burden or debt guarantee in proceeding with the project.
+In mid-September 2015, China announced it would fully meet the Indonesian government's demands and offered a new proposal that did not require Indonesia to assume any fiscal burden or debt guarantee in proceeding with the project.
 Later that month, Indonesia selected China for the $5 billion project.
-Commentators speculated that Beijing had outmaneuvered Tokyo on the bid as a result of a competitive financing package for Indonesia.
+Indonesia awarded the contract to China.
+Some analysts speculated that Beijing had outmaneuvered Tokyo on the bid as a result of a competitive financing package for Indonesia.

+Japan's response

 Japan's then-Chief Cabinet Secretary Yoshihide Suga called the Indonesian move "difficult to understand" and "extremely regrettable".
 The situation "can only be described as extremely deplorable," Suga also said.
-Indonesia's State-Owned Enterprises Minister Rini Soemarno confirmed the Chinese bid was picked instead of the Japanese plan because of the relaxed financing requirements of the Chinese bid.
-China's victory over Japan in this bid seems to owe mainly to Chinese willingness to accept the financial risk of the project and possibly to finesse international ODA norms.
-Japan was unable or unwilling to do so.
+Indonesia's State-Owned Enterprises Minister Rini Soemarno confirmed the Chinese bid was picked instead of the Japanese plan because of its relaxed financing.

-China supplemented its bid by committing to establish a joint venture with Indonesian firms to produce rolling stock for high-speed rail, electric rail, light rail systems, not only for Indonesia, but also for export to other Asian countries; to transfer related technology; and to renovate and rebuild train stations.
+China supplemented its bid by committing to establish a joint venture with Indonesian firms to produce rolling stock for high-speed rail, electric rail, light rail systems, not only for Indonesia but also for export to other Asian countries; to transfer related technology; and to renovate and rebuild train stations.